 Palm Coast History

-On the golf side, there are courses like the Ocean Course at Hammock Beach that allow you to play right along the Atlantic Ocean.
-Other popular courses include Palm Harbor Golf Course, The Grand Club Cypress Knoll Golf Course designed by Gary Player, and The Grand Club Pine Lakes Golf Course designed by Arnold Palmer.
+On the golf side, courses like the Ocean Course at Hammock Beach allow you to play right along the Atlantic Ocean.
+Other popular courses include Palm Harbor Golf Course, and Pine Lakes Golf Course designed by Arnold Palmer.

-When it comes to cultural attractions, one of the coolest museums in all of Florida is the Florida Agricultural Museum located right in Palm Coast.
+The Florida Agricultural Museum is located in Palm Coast.
 This is a great place to learn about what life was like in Florida way before Palm Coast ever even existed!

-If you are looking for more active cultural communities, Palm Coast is located less than an hour away from both St. Augustine and Daytona Beach, where you will find tons of theaters, museums, and galleries.
+Palm Coast is less than an hour away from both St. Augustine and Daytona Beach, where you will find lots more to do.

 Like any real southern town, Palm Coast is home to a fantastic BBQ joint.
 Located right on the water, Captain’s BBQ serves a delicious variety of smoked meats and traditional BBQ sides.
 This is a real deal BBQ place where you can see the smoker out back hard at work, and you can definitely taste the difference!